The Best Tent Material

 Elk Mountain Tents

 Elk Mountain Tents has a unique material they use for their canvas wall tents.
-It is polyester-based, but they have used scientific advancements to make it the best it can be and avoid many of the downsides of polyester.
-This material is made to be much more breathable so that you won’t have any problems with condensation building up.
+It is 100% polyester and uses the latest in technology to maximize the benefits of the polyester.
+This material is made to be much more breathable so that you won’t have any problems with condensation building up seen in other nylon and polyester tents.
 It is made to be lightweight but strong (the 13 x 16 option only weighs 60 lbs.) and it won’t accumulate mold or mildew like traditional canvas will.
-The fabric is waterproof and has sealed seams, so there is no need for a rainfly like there is with a lot of other polyester tents.
-It is also made to be much more durable than most canvas, as it will last longer, will not shrink, and is even better at withstanding UV rays.
+The fabric is waterproof and has sealed seams, so there is no need for a rainfly though they can still provide added protection It is also made to be much more durable than most canvas, as it will last longer, will not shrink, and is even better at withstanding UV rays.
 Its tear strength is 40 lbs. (fill direction) and 67 lbs. (warp direction), which is about twice as strong as the popular Sunforger canvas.
 Its breaking strength is also significantly higher than other types of canvas, with a strength of 449 lbs. (warp) and 382 lbs. (fill), compared to traditional canvas’ strength of 382 lbs. (warp) and 241 lbs. (fill).

 There are many great options out there for tent material, all with different upsides and downsides.
 It is up to you what kind of tent would work best in your situation.
 Maybe you want something cheap that you can take camping occasionally or maybe you are in the market to invest in something a little more expensive that you can use for years to come.
 Hopefully, this article has helped you to get an idea of what direction you are looking to go into purchasing a tent.